stacks-network/stacks-core/integration_tests/README.md

 * The **`Done testing`** button ends the test.

-When you register a name with the Browser or CLI, and you are using interactive Web testing, you should do the following to make sure the transaction confirms:
+When you register a name with the Browser, and you are using interactive Web testing, you should do the following to make sure the transaction confirms:

 1. Generate 12 blocks via the Web panel